-How to Get Incredible (and Free) PR for Your Business
+How to Get Free Digital PR for Your Business

-In order to effectively leverage and benefit from some of the PR strategies that other ecommerce company are using to gain traction today, you first have to know your brand story and what it is that truly makes you different from your competitors.
+In order to effectively leverage and benefit from some of the PR strategies that your competitors are using to gain traction today, you first have to know your brand story and what it is that truly makes you different from other companies in your niche.

 Whether you’re reaching out to traditional reporters or influencers with massive social media followings, you have to be able to easily explain: